Volunteers in Parks Equity & Inclusion Resources

 AmazeWorks Video Training Series

-In addition to the videos, AmazeWorks has provided some recommended reading materials to further your learning:
+In addition, AmazeWorks has provided some recommended reading materials to further your learning:

 • Deep Diversity by Shakil Choudhury